American University of Barbados

 AUBMED was founded in 2011 in Bridgetown, Barbados.

 The American University of Barbados School of Medicine (AUB), founded in 2011, is a private medical school with its main campus in Wildey, Barbados.
 When it opened in January 2012, it was the first offshore private medical school in Barbados, started as a branch of Era's Lucknow Medical College and Hospital, based in Lucknow, India.

 History

 The medical school was founded in 2011 and started operations at Silver Sands.
 As of November 2015, the school had 135 students, with two Barbadians for every five foreign students.

 In 2016, the AUB acquired the former BET building, and moved its operations there.
 In February 2020, American University of Barbados awarded medical degrees to 67 graduates at its inaugural graduation ceremony.
 As of 2020, students were enrolled from 24 countries.

+In August 2026, the AUB donated 100 digital stethoscopes to the Government of Barbados to support healthcare services and telemedicine.